-Students will participate in a two-hour afternoon Advanced Drawing and Painting studio focusing on drawing foundations and techniques, including graphite, ink, charcoal and conté.
+Advanced Drawing and Painting studio focusing on drawing foundations and techniques, including graphite, ink, charcoal and conté.
 Emphasis will be placed on various approaches to drawing and painting from observation through still lifes, perspective and portraiture.

 Students will take three additional hours of instruction by combining two to three of the following classes:

 - Black and White Film Photography (new)

 One-hour electives in other arts areas: view list.